cjdbarlow/bedside-notebook/anaesthesia/obs/terms.md

 ##Cartiotocograph - CTG
 Electronic measurement of foetal heart rate and uterine tone.

+##Contractions
+Tightening and shorterning of uterine muscle, causing the cervix to shorten and foetus to move into the birth canal.
+Key terms:
+* Number of contractions
+Quantified as number per 10 minutes, e.g. 4:10.
+	* Tachysystole is >5:10
+	May be associated with increased foetal acidosis, and is associated with placental abruption.
+* Duration
+Time in seconds from onset to offset.
+* Relaxation time
+Time in minutes and seconds between contractions.
+* Resting tone
+Intrauterine pressure during relaxation.
+	* Qualified as 'soft' or 'firm'
+	* Quantified in mmHg if transduced directly
+* Strength/intensity
+Intrauterine pressure during contaction.
+	* Qualified as 'mild', 'moderate', or 'strong'
+	* Quantified as peak pressure in mmHg if transduced directly

 ##Dilation{#dilation}
 First stage of labour is defined by extent (in cm) of cervical dilation, and is divided into:
 * Latent phase